acastrodev/stride-translations/pt-BR/target/diagnostics/STRDIAG004.md

-# Diagnosticando o Aviso STRDIAG004
+# Diagnosticando o aviso STRDIAG004

 > 1. The property '{0}' with `[DataMember]` does not have a getter which is required for serialization.
 > 2. The property '{0}' with `[DataMember]` does not have an accessible getter which is required for serialization.
 A public/internal/internal protected getter is expected.